maltsaar/maltslist/README.md

 | Docker dev environment | Yes |
 | CI and Releases | Will add later |

+## Known issues

+* If every list type isn't populated sorting might not work properly
+* Sorting will break after adding a new entry if you don't refresh the current page

 ## Usage

+### Disclaimer

+If you're planning on serving this over the internet you should be using some sort of authentication mechanism like authelia or keycloak.

 ### Obtain a TMDB API key